 During the normal course of business, we develop training courses and related materials that we sell to our clients.
 Capitalized curriculum development costs include certain expenditures to develop course materials such as video segments, course manuals, and other related materials.
-Our capitalized curriculum development spending in fiscal 2022, which totaled \$2.2 million, was primarily for various Education practice offerings and content for the AAP.
-Curriculum costs are capitalized when there is a major revision to an existing course that requires a significant re-write of the course materials.
-Costs incurred to maintain existing offerings are expensed when incurred.
-In addition, development costs incurred in the research and development of new offerings and software products to be sold, leased, or otherwise marketed are expensed as incurred until economic and technological feasibility has been established.
+Our capitalized curriculum development spending in fiscal 2023, which totaled \$9.0 million, was primarily to create new and refreshed offerings and content for the AAP and new offerings for our Education practice.
+Our capitalized curriculum spending increased in fiscal 2023 primarily due to less-than-expected spending in fiscal 2022 and fiscal 2021 as several development projects were delayed or suspended in the wake of the pandemic.
+Curriculum costs are capitalized when there is a major revision to an existing course that requires a significant re-write of the course materials, or a significant investment in new curriculum.
+Costs incurred to maintain existing offerings and software products to be sold, leased, or otherwise marketed are expensed as incurred until economic and technological feasibility have been established.

 Capitalized development costs are amortized over three- to five-year useful lives, which are based on numerous factors, including expected cycles of major changes to our content.
-Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$5.0 million and \$6.2 million at August 31, 2022 and 2021.
-Amortization of capitalized curriculum development costs is reported as a component of cost of sales in the accompanying consolidated statements of operations and comprehensive income (loss).
+Capitalized curriculum development costs are reported as a component of other long-term assets in our consolidated balance sheets and totaled \$10.9 million and \$5.0 million at August 31, 2023 and 2022.
+Amortization of capitalized curriculum development costs is reported as a component of cost of sales in the accompanying consolidated income statements and statements of comprehensive income.